mstgnz/gioc/README.md

 - **Thread Safety**: Built-in synchronization mechanisms for concurrent access.
 - **Simple API**: Easy-to-use and minimalistic interface to manage your dependencies.
 - **Resource Cleanup**: Automatic cleanup of resources using Go's finalizer mechanism.
+- **Constructor Injection**: Support for automatic dependency resolution for constructors.
+- **Multiple Scopes**: Support for Singleton, Transient, and Scoped lifetimes.

 ## Installation